slhck/SubjectivePlayer/docs/getting-started/installation.md

 To run a test, you need to put a playlist file (with the videos to be rated) and the actual videos onto the device.
 See [Config Files](../user-guide/config-files.md) for details.

+!!! warning "Running the App Once is Important"

+    The app creates necessary storage directories on first run.
+    If you copy files to the device before running the app once, the app may not work correctly.

 ## Quick Test with Sample Files

 For a quick start, you can use the provided sample files: